gggray000/ChatRoom/README.md

 <h3>v0.6.5</h3>
 Fixed a bug that leads to duplicated "Generating summary..." messages and summaries.
 <h3>v0.6.4</h3>
-1. Redesigned the chat page, so that current user's info is displayed at the left bottom.<br>
+1. Redesigned the chat page, so that the current user's info is displayed at the left bottom.<br>
 2. Now the user list enables scrolling.<br>
 3. Renamed <code>ChatMessage</code> to <code>WebSocketMessage</code>, and <code>TextChatMessage</code> to <code>TextMessage</code>, which are actually text messages sent by users.<br>
 <h3>v0.6.3</h3>